suvrat29/Card_detection/README.md

 ```
 python -m ipykernel install --user --name tf-gpu --display-name "TensorFlow-GPU"
 ```
-With this "tf-gpu" kernel installed, when you open a Jupyter notebook you will now have an option to to start a new notebook with this kernel.
+With this "tf-gpu" kernel installed, when you open a Jupyter notebook you will now have an option to start a new notebook with this kernel.

 #### 2e.
 Configure PYTHONPATH environment variable

 A PYTHONPATH variable must be created that points to /models, /models/research and /models/research/slim directories.
-To do this, the below mentioned steps have to be followed word to word, everytime right after activating the tf-gpu environment:
+To do this, the below mentioned steps have to be followed word to word, everytime right after activating the "tf-gpu" environment:
 - Change the working directory to: /home/TensorFlow/models/research/
 - Set PYTHONPATH variable as: ``` export PYTHONPATH=$PYTHONPATH:`pwd`:`pwd`/slim ```
 - Type ``` cd``` to change to the regular working directory
-- Start the jupyter notebook ``` jupyter notebook ```
+- Start the Jupyter notebook ``` jupyter notebook ```

 #### 2f.
-Test Tensorflow setup to verify it works
+Test TensorFlow setup to verify it works

 The TensorFlow Object Detection API is now all set up to use pre-trained models for object detection, or to train a new one.
 You can test it out and verify your installation is working by launching the object_detection_tutorial.ipynb script with Jupyter.

 From the \object_detection directory, issue this command:
 ```
 jupyter notebook object_detection_tutorial.ipynb
 ```